dataminelab/elasticsearch-tutorial/answers.md

 }
 ```

-## Create a date-histogram of movies by their dates (10 years buckets)
+## Create a date-histogram of movies by their dates (1 year buckets)
 ```
 POST /imdb/default/_search?size=0
 {